The Best Free Job Posting Sites

 How We Found the Best Free Job Posting Sites

-Our 13 Finalists Cut in Round One Beyond Monster Resume Library Trovit Finalists CareerBuilder Career Jet JobIsJob LinkUp SimplyHired ZipRecruiter Top Picks Glassdoor Indeed LinkedIn
+Our 13 Finalists Cut for Usability Beyond Monster Resume Library Trovit Finalists CareerBuilder Career Jet JobIsJob LinkUp SimplyHired ZipRecruiter Top Picks Glassdoor Indeed LinkedIn

 We tested the 13 sites to see how easy they were to navigate.
 We looked for an intuitive layout and a clear path to apply.
 Filters for narrowing down results and the option to save or email jobs were also a plus.
 Pop-ups, application errors, and layout inconsistencies, on the other hand, were not appreciated.
 In one case, Monster congratulated us on a successful application before we’d even filled out a single field.
 What?
 We cut it and four other contenders that failed to measure up and moved on with our nine finalists.